 If you are the owner of a small business you know that one of the keys to long term success is a solid and well conceived business plan.
 It is challenging to make it on your own and it takes a lot of focus, so most business owners are thoroughly engaged in the present as they work hard to actualize the plan.
-It’s a very satisfying feeling when you’ve recognized the fact that you have gotten over the hump and that your business is going to make it, but what's next?
-Consider sitting down with a business succession planning attorney.
+When some time passes and you look around and recognize the fact that you have gotten over the hump and that your business is going to make it is a very satisfying feeling.
+But what's next?

 Once you know that your business is going to remain profitable throughout your lifetime, what you intend to do with it after you step aside is going to impact your day-to-day decision making.
 If you would like to keep it in the family, you are going to have to identify your successor or successors and discuss the matter with them.
 If you are on the same page, you will probably be more likely to reinvest profits in an effort to grow the business than you would be if you intended to sell the business when you retire.